Dales24/SlideShow/README.md

 This is a basic slide show created using javascript.

 I used a simple python server as a local host installed on my Mac.
 I used this because this is a very small project.
-I does need the massive additions that come with something like node js.
+I dont need the massive additions that come with something like node js.
 I wanted something clean and easy to use.

 # Installing
 Open Terminal: